 - Hepatic encephalopathy – many people with alcohol-related liver disease develop particular psychiatric symptoms, such as mood changes, confusion and hallucinations.

-- Wernicke’s encephalopathy – a disorder caused by a severe deficiency of vitamin B1.
+- Wernicke’s encephalopathy – this is a disorder caused by a severe deficiency of vitamin B1.
 Some of the symptoms include ataxia, confusion and problems with vision.

 - Korsakoff’s amnesic syndrome – this includes a loss of short-term memory, an inability to acquire new information and ‘confabulation’ (the person fills in gaps in their memory with fabrications that they believe to be true).

 Those people close to someone with ARBI may face a range of behaviours that cause problems.
 There are a number of possible causes or reasons for these types of behaviour, including medical problems, memory and thinking problems, physical discomfort, the side effects of medication or fatigue from lack of sleep.
-Alternatively, problem behaviour may be a reaction to stress, anxiety, or a change or upset to daily routine.
+Alternatively, behaviours of concern may be a reaction to stress, anxiety, or a change or upset to daily routine.